 March 2021 - BPG Presented to DRP

-- BPG Submitted updated documents on 3/1/21; each response is marked confidential as such we are unable to upload for community review
+- The Development Team submitted updated documents on 3/1/21; each response is marked confidential as such we are unable to upload for community review

-- BPG formally presented to DRP to for a second time on Block G1 and for the first time on Block G4.
-NOTE: The development team still has not submitted an application for Block G4.
+- The Development Team formally presented to the DRP Committee for a second time on Block G1 and for the first time on Block G4.
+NOTE: The Development Team still has not submitted an application for Block G4.

 - DRP scored each Block G1 and newly introduced Block G4 separately for alignment with the GHDMP and each specific action item of the CCIP.
 Block G1 received a 56% - E when scored against the GHDMP and a 47% - F when scored against the CCIP.
 This is a second failed score for Block G1.
 Block G4 received a 58% - E when scored against the GHDMP and a 48% - F when scored against the CCIP.
 Unfortunately, this means that neither project passed the DRP Committee, which is the initial round of the community review process.
 As you will note, the Block G1 scores are lower than the first time.
-When the DRP Committee peeled back the layers of promises and reviewed supporting documents and details (or lack thereof) over the last 10 months, it was more evident how short the projects are falling on community reinvestment.
+When the DRP Committee peeled back the layers of promises and reviewed supporting documents and details (or rather lack thereof for both items) over the last 10 months, it was more evident how short the projects are falling on community reinvestment.
 The Development Team did not meet DRP requests to produce the documentation that evidences sufficient progress and commitments.
 In addition, the census tract boundary change in secret for the Development Team to take advantage of financial benefits (Opportunity Zone Status and LMI designation) raised the bar for community reinvestment as it exposed the neighborhood to potential increased gentrification and displacement.

 April 2021 - BPG returned Responses